Structure formation during phase transitions in strongly interacting matter

-In case of the quark-gluon plasma one deals with quarks and gluons as the building blocks of matter, whereas in description of the hadron matter with baryons and mesons as the building blocks.
-In the condensed matter physics the building blocks of matter are the atoms and electrons.
-Physicists are interested in how these basic building blocks clued together by quantum forces form new possible states of the matter.
+In case of the quark-gluon plasma one deals with quarks and gluons as the building blocks of matter, whereas in the description of hadronic matter with baryons and mesons as the building blocks glued together.
+In condensed matter physics the building blocks of matter are the atoms and electrons.
+Physicists are interested in how these basic building blocks, clued together by quantum forces, form new possible states of the matter.
 For example, they can form crystalline solids, liquid crystals, amorphous media, liquids, gases, magnets, superfluids and superconductors, etc. The success of the condensed matter and the particle physics in the previous and this centuries is associated with usage of the principle of spontaneous symmetry breaking \cite{Anderson1977}.
 For example, a crystalline solid breaks translation symmetry, although the interaction among the building blocks is translation invariant.
-The pattern of the symmetry breaking (below the critical point of the transition) is described by the order parameters heaving non-vanishing expectation values in the ordered state, and anomalous dispersion characterizing by strong long-range correlations.
+The pattern of the symmetry breaking (below the critical point of the transition) is described by order parameters heaving non-vanishing expectation values in the ordered state, and anomalous dispersion characterized by strong long-range correlations.
 In superconductors the gauge symmetry is broken.
-The effective field theory, is generally called the Landau theory for the case of the real scalar order parameter and the Ginzburg-Landau theory for the complex order parameter.
+The effective field theory, is generally called the Landau theory in case of the real scalar order parameter and the Ginzburg--Landau theory in case of the complex order parameter.
 The latter was developed to describe superconductivity in metallic superconductors and the Ginzburg-Pitaevskii theory was constructed in application to neutral superfluids, as $^4$He, cf. \cite{LL5,LP1981,Ginzburg1976,Tilly-Tilly}.
 More complex phases may exist in superfluid $^3$He, cold gases, liquid crystals, solids, anomalous superconductors and other substances, cf. \cite{Leggett,Nozieres,GP-FL,PitString,Chandrasekhar,Voskresensky:2019zcp}.
-These phenomenological models give universal description of the various phase transitions.
-In the discovered new topological insulators, the bulk of the two-dimensional sample is insulating, and the electric current is carried only along the edge of the sample \cite{Klitzing1980}.
+These phenomenological models give universal description of various phase transitions.
+In discovered new topological insulators, the bulk of two-dimensional samples is insulating, and the electric current is carried only along the edge of the sample \cite{Klitzing1980}.
 The flow of this unidirectional current avoids dissipation and gives rise to a quantized Hall effect.
-These states are possible due to the combination of spin orbit interactions and time reversal symmetry \cite{Hasan2010}.
+These states are possible due to a combination of spin orbit interactions and time reversal symmetry \cite{Hasan2010}.
 A somewhat similar possibility of existence of a superconducting surface pion current in the piece of the dense nuclear matter in the ground state was found in \cite{Voskresensky:1980vt}.